 Thank you for ensuring all the details of my Aunt [aunt’s name] funeral went smoothly.
-When she asked me to be her representative upon her passing I was not sure what all that would entail.
-I was glad for your help with the obituary and obtaining death certificates.
+When she asked me to be her representative upon her passing, I was unsure what that would entail.
+However, I was glad for your help with the obituary and obtaining death certificates.

-I want to thank you for all the time you spent with my family.
-Explaining each step helped us make decisions and feel in control of a very hard situation.
+#3 I want to thank you for all the time you spent with my family.
+Explaining each step helped us make decisions and feel in control of a challenging situation.
 Thank you for arranging for [name of deceased] to be taken to the church.
-Having the funeral at the church she attended for over 50 years was important to the family.
+Having the funeral at the church, she attended for over 50 years was important to the family.
 Your suggestion to make a DVD with photos worked out very well as family and friends enjoyed viewing it during the calling hours.

-Thank you for everything you and your staff did for [deceased name’s] funeral.
-The room was the perfect size for the funeral and the organist did a great job playing the hymns.
-Everything went as well as possible given the situation.
-I appreciate that you were able to organize the pall bearers as that part was too stressful for me to deal with at the time.
+#4 Thank you for everything you and your staff did for [deceased name’s] funeral.
+The room was the perfect size for the funeral, and the organist did a great job playing the hymns.
+Everything went as well as possible, given the situation.
+I appreciate that you were able to organize the pallbearers as that part was too stressful for me to deal with at the time.

-We appreciate the kindness of all of the staff during the calling hours and funeral for my grandma.
-She was a special lady and I am thankful that everything went smoothly.
+#5 We appreciate the kindness of all of the staff during the calling hours and the funeral for my grandma.
+She was a special lady, and I am thankful that everything went smoothly.
 The family appreciated the snacks that were on hand for the calling hours too.

-Thank you for being an awesome funeral director!
+#7 Thank you for being a fantastic funeral director!
 I wasn’t aware of how much happened behind the scenes until my dad passed.
 Your knowledge and expertise helped make the process feel not so overwhelming.

-- Serving as a pallbearer can be an honor to the deceased at their funeral.
-If you’d like to send them a thank-you note there are some samples below.
+Notes: Serving as a pallbearer can be an honor to the deceased at their funeral.
+If you’d like to send the pallbearers a thank-you note, there are some samples below.